sectrean/di-kit/README.md

 }
 ```

-Then the `di.Scope` can be retrieved from the context.
+Then the `di.Scope` can be retrieved from the context and used as a [service locator](https://en.wikipedia.org/wiki/Service_locator_pattern).

 ```go
 // Resolve from the `Scope` on the context.